YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Patients often hear that a straight hairline is unnatural.
 That is too simple.
 Some natural hairlines are relatively straight.
 Some people have very little temple recession when they are young.
 A straight central frame can also suit certain faces.
 I do not reject a design just because it is not V shaped.

 Broad inspiration photos can be misleading.
 A photo may show density and a strong shape, but it may hide the first row, the angle, the temple frame, and the donor cost.
 When I design a hairline, I am not only asking whether the shape is attractive today.
-I am asking whether the construction can stay believable as the patient ages.
+I am asking whether the construction can still look natural as the patient ages.

 As a hair transplant surgeon, I am cautious with low straight hairlines.
-They are not usually my first choice, because the design asks the donor area to spend more grafts for a lower border before we know how much hair the patient may need later.
+This is not my default choice, because the design asks the donor area to spend more grafts for a lower border before we know how much hair the patient may need later.

 Straightness also makes the eye less forgiving.
 Even when the first row is built with single hair grafts, small zigzags, and careful irregularity, a very straight overall shape can overpower those details.
 The patient may not see the problem on the drawing, but after growth the line can still read as a hard border instead of a natural hairline.

 For me, this design is a rare exception, not a default plan.
-I consider it only when the patient strongly wants that look, the donor area is strong, future hair loss is stable enough, the forehead and temple frame support the lower border, and the patient understands the tradeoff.
-If a clinic lowers the line mainly because it expects the patient to be happier on surgery day, that is not careful planning.
+I consider it only when the patient strongly wants that look, the donor area is strong, future hair loss is stable enough, the forehead and temple frame support the lower border, and the tradeoff is understood.
+If a clinic lowers the line mainly because the patient will feel happier on surgery day, that is not careful planning.
 It is one of the patterns I associate with high volume hair mill work.
 Many patients are tempted by the low straight drawing at first, then later regret that the result looks too low, too straight, or too artificial.

 The lower border must respect the moving forehead

-A hairline cannot be lowered without respecting the forehead.
+A hairline cannot be lowered by drawing a new border on a still face.
 The skin above the eyebrows moves when we raise the brows, smile, squint, or make facial expressions.
 If transplanted hair is placed too low into the active forehead area, the result can look strange because hair seems to move with expression in a place where scalp hair should not be sitting.

 For that reason, I do not use a single rule such as a fixed number of fingers or centimeters.
 The patient’s forehead height, eyebrow position, skull shape, age, facial expression, temple recession, and existing frontal tuft all matter.
 A design that looks acceptable on a still photograph can become less natural when the face moves.

-I explain this in more detail in the guide to where hairline lowering should stop with FUE.
+The question of where hairline lowering should stop with FUE matters here because the lower border has to respect the moving forehead.
 In consultation, the practical point is simple.
-If a low straight design ignores the moving forehead, the patient is not only choosing a style.
+If a low straight design ignores that anatomy, the patient is not only choosing a style.
 He is accepting a permanent anatomical mismatch.

 The first row decides whether density looks natural